ChrisWiegman/kana/README.md

 # Accessing the database directly

 Currently there are two methods to access the database directly.
-First you can access the database via PhpMyAdmin by running `kana open --phpmyadmin` for the site in question.
+First you can access the database via PhpMyAdmin by running `kana open --database` for the site in question.

 You can also access the database directly by viewing the database port with `docker ps` and using the database port and the following configuration in the app of your choice: